AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/overview.md

 >3.218.25.102
 >```
 >
->You must add these IP addresses to an allowlist in your network firewall rules to allow the tool to scan your site.
+>Add these IP addresses to an allowlist in your network firewall rules to allow the tool to scan your site.
 The tool posts requests to ports 80 and 443 only.

 The Security Scan Tool enables you to regularly monitor your store websites and receive updates for known security risks, malware, and out-of-date software.
-This is a free service available for all implementations and versions of Adobe Commerce on cloud infrastructure.
+This tool is a free service available for all implementations and versions of Adobe Commerce on cloud infrastructure.
 You access the tool through your [Commerce Marketplace account](https://account.magento.com/customer/account/login).

 -  Monitor your sites security status and applied security updates